-A cost-effective tool for creating individual risk profiles
+A cost-effective tool to obtain individual risk profiles

 Alzheimer’s is a very complex disease with many different underlying causes.
 This leads to differences in clinical symptoms and implies that some treatments may only be effective for specific groups of patients.
 So far, experimental drugs have been typically tested on mixed patient groups, which could partially explain their high failure rate.